 - culminated in a prolonged change in professional disposition, such that the evidence pointed to the fact that the person had learnt, changed, improved and was on the overwhelming balance of probabilities unlikely to further offend.

-Should one’s application for registration or occupational license be rejected on the basis of not being regarded a fit and proper person, despite meeting the above requirements, it is paramount that one considers instructing solicitors to aid in making submissions to review such a decision as, depending on the factual mosaic, there are likely to be sound appeal grounds.
+Should one’s application for registration or occupational license be rejected on the basis of not being regarded a fit and proper person, despite meeting the above requirements, it is paramount that one considers instructing lawyers to assist in making submissions to review such a decision as, depending on the factual and legal mosaic, there may be sound appeal grounds.

 Lovegrove & Cotton: Experts in building practitioner legal representation